 Do I need to begin treatment right away, or should I wait?

-Could delaying treatment affect my prognosis?
+Could delaying treatment affect my chance of recovery?

 Is it safe to continue the pregnancy?